 The above process generates valid computation graphs, but does not guarantee that tensor shapes are compatible across operators.
 For instance, matrix multiplication requires that the inner dimensions match.
 To generate valid PyTorch code, we must ensure all tensors satisfy the shape constraints imposed by the operators.
 The shape compatibility problem can be formulated as a constraint satisfaction problem (CSP) and solved using constraint programming tools like OR-Tools.

-To see this, for each tensor edge $e$, we denote the order of this tensor by $n$ and the $i$-order has $s_i$ dimensions.
+Formally, for each tensor edge $e$, we denote the order of this tensor by $n$ and the $i$-order has $s_i$ dimensions.
 Hence, each tensor edge has $n$ variables $s_1, \ldots, s_n$ to be solved.
 We restrict each dimension size to be an integer between $1$ and $2^{15}$.
 We let $e.s_i$ denote the variable $s_i$ attached to the tensor $e$.

-For each operator in the DAG, its order and dimension size are constrained by its neighborhoods in the DAG.
+For each operator in the DAG, its order and dimension size are constrained by its neighbors in the DAG.
 Different operators impose different constraints, reflecting their underlying computational characteristics.
-It is tedious to describe the constraints of all operators here, and hence we defer them to Appendix~\ref{app:const}.
+We defer the full constraint specifications to Appendix~\ref{app:const}.

-In addition to operator-specific constraints, we further constrain on the minimum and maximum FLOPs of the generated PyTorch module, the maximum number of elements of all tensors in the DAG, and the minimum size for each tensor:
+In addition to operator-specific constraints, we further constrain the minimum and maximum FLOPs of the generated PyTorch module, the minimum and maximum number of elements of all tensors in the DAG: